 Fern Ngai, CEO, Community Business

-On Board will close with a networking reception, allowing attendees to connect over snacks and beverages.
+On Board will close with a networking reception.